pradeepreddy0519/msh-tfinfra-gcp/README.md

 When you're done and want to destroy the infrastructure, run the destroy.sh script:

+Update inside the script PROJECT_ID="your-project-id" and BUCKET_NAME= "Use statefile bucket name as above input"

 ./destroy.sh

 Running Security and Code Quality Checks: